ADULT ACNE TIPS

 14. Talk to your doctor about limiting or eliminating dairy from your diet.

 15. Stay out of the sun and tanning beds.
 Tanning damages skin.
-Some acne medications make skin very sensitive to UV light, which you get from the sun and indoor tanning.
+Some adult acne medications make skin very sensitive to UV light, which you get from the sun and indoor tanning.
 Using tanning beds increases your risk of melanoma, the deadliest form of skin cancer, by 75%.

 16. When the skin clears, treatment should continue.
 Treatment prevents new breakouts.
-Your dermatologist can tell you when you should stop your acne treatment.
+Your dermatologist can tell you when you should stop your adult acne treatment.

 17. Consider LED blue light therapy, either at a medical office or at home.